Full Time Legislature?

 Sen. Dan Swecker made his pitch for a full-time Legislature on Thursday and, although the plan isn’t going anywhere soon, he did find some receptive listeners.

-“I would like to see the Legislature get more proactive in getting involved in the nitty-gritty details of running the state
+“I would like to see the Legislature get more proactive in getting involved in the nitty-gritty details of running the state,” he said.

 What might this really mean?
 Let’s look at one aspect of the reality of the current legislature: